1984vc/website/content/docs/founders-handbook/safe-vs-priced-round.md

 ## Conclusion

 Safes and Priced Rounds are really 6 one way half dozen the other.
-These days most early stage investors are comfortable with a SAFE, while multi-stage funds sometimes prefer the control and share representation that a priced round provides.
+Today most early stage investors are comfortable with a SAFE, while multi-stage funds sometimes prefer the control and share representation that a priced round provides.
 Either is fine.
 What’s more important for a founder is having the right investors around the table, and not selling too much of the company upfront.

 [Suggested Reading: SAFE Side Letters](../safe-side-letters/)